Learn how you can access your blog under a subdirectory of a custom domain you own

 , click on Add

-to add a new route which will trigger the worker.Select
+to add a new route which will trigger the worker.Route

 - take note of the *